0%

 }

-const hashedPassword = await bcrypt.hash(password, 10); // Hash password with 10 salt rounds
+const hashedPassword = await bcrypt.hash(password, 10); // Hash password with 10 salt rounds.
+Don't go lower.

 users.push({ username, password: hashedPassword });